- February 21, 1940

 - Not Active

-Peter Kenneth Gethin was born in Ewell, Surrey, on 21st of February 1940.
+Peter Kenneth Gethin was born in Ewell, Surrey.
 He was the son of a successful jockey but didn’t follow his father’s footsteps.
 He was more interested in cars and successfully competed in Formula 3 and Formula 2 series.
 Good results propelled him into the new, expanding and growing British Formula 5000 in 1969 while in the following year he was called by McLaren to replace the team’s founder Bruce who had died in a crash at Goodwood Circuit.
 On the same day at the same place, Gethin was testing the F1 McLaren M14.

 Gethin, already quite experienced racer, made his Formula 1 debut relatively late, at the 1970 Dutch Grand Prix.
 At Zandvoort circuit, he was faster than his veteran teammate Dan Gurney but was forced to retire on lap 19.
 His first top 10 finish was at the Austrian Grand Prix at Osterreichring where he managed to finish 10th, missing a chance to finish in a higher position.